How to design for cars in people-centred places

 Cities need distinct design strategies to manage car traffic in people-centred places.

-This contradiction isn’t the fault of individual planners or municipalities.
+This gap isn’t the fault of individual planners or municipalities.
 It’s built into the systems that shape road design, and by consequence, cities.

 Like Fairfax County, many local governments want to create great, walkable places.
-But their efforts are stifled because default design standards prioritize cars and highway-style roads.
+But their efforts are stifled because they don’t have the design tools to accommodate cars in people-centred places.

 We believe there’s another way.